 In this annotation guide, we'll break down the steps to make your annotated bibliography—a tool that helps you navigate through the world of academic exploration.
 Let's answer these questions and make the process of gathering, sorting, and explaining your sources simple and straightforward.

-1. Author's Name: The bibliography typically starts with the author's name, listed in alphabetical order.
+- Author's Name: The annotated bibliography typically starts with the author's name, listed in alphabetical order.
 If there is more than one author, the names are often separated by commas.

 Ready to Enhance Your Work?

-Our skilled team is here to create a unique annotated bibliography, adding depth and clarity to your research.
+Our skilled team know how to write an annotated bibliography, adding depth and clarity to your research.

 What Does Annotated Bibliography Mean